What Can Reverse Mortgage Funds Be Used For?

 How long do you and your family plan to live in the home?

 A reverse mortgage makes the most sense if you plan to live in your current home for at least 3 to 5 years.
-The FHA mortgage insurance, which is there to protect you and the lender in case your loan balance ever grows to be more than your home is worth, carries an upfront premium.
+The FHA mortgage insurance, which is there to protect you and the lender in case your loan balance ever grows to be more than your home is worth when the loan is repaid, carries an upfront premium.
 That premium, and the closing costs associated with any home loan, can make reverse mortgages an expensive way to borrow money IF you don’t plan to stay in your home.

 Would your spouse or partner want to keep living in the house without you?